vuestorefront/storefront-ui/README.md

 Then check if `sfui.scss` file was created in a root of your app.
 If not - create it.

+# Documentation

+The documentation is always THE HARDEST PART of each open source project!
+But we're trying hard.
+Feel free to contribute to the documentation if you like.

+**Please find out what we've already managed to prepare:** [available here](https://docs.storefrontui.io/).
+Please note that the documentation is not yet finished as this project is still in the early stages of development and will be continuously updated.
+You can find them also under the `docs/` folder.

 # Contributing